vpjaseem/collaboration/Webinars/CUCM_MS_Teams_Integration.md

 - Knowledge of Microsoft 365 Admin Center and MS Teams Admin Center
 - Basic understanding of Microsoft Direct Routing (Theoretical knowledge is enough)
 - Basic knowledge of Regular Expressions (RegEx) - [Regex Tool](https://regex101.com/)
+- Strongly recomend to install Zoom App for the smooth experience

 ## Configuration Steps
 1. Overview of Lab Topology and final goal